-Several entities review and confirm alignment of loans with eligibility criteria.
+Several entities review the loans and confirm alignment with eligibility criteria.
 THDA's Single Family Operations Team reviews lenders' applications to ensure compliance.
-THDA's governing Board of Directors confirm that the Program Loans meet the required criteria.
+THDA's governing Board of Directors confirms that Program Loans meet the required criteria.
 The Board includes the Comptroller of the Treasury, the Secretary of State, the State Treasurer, Commissioner of the Department of Finance and Administration, staff to the Governor, and members representing the real estate, homebuilding and financial services industries, local public housing authorities, local governments and qualifying nonprofits.
-THDA's Internal Audit Unit periodically reviews single-family Program Loans and reports to the Board of Directors.
+THDA's Internal Audit Unit periodically reviews single-family Program Loans and prepares reports for the Board of Directors.